bbouille/scala-kafka/README.md

 ![alt tag](docs/img/ganglia.png)

-# Shuting down (suspend)
+# Suspend box execution (recommanded to stop the boxes)

-Shutdown all (suspend execution) the VM from the scala-kafka folder :
+To stop all the VM, the quicker way is to suspend them with :

+    vagrant suspend

+    ==> zk1: Saving VM state and suspending execution...
+    ==> k1: Saving VM state and suspending execution...

+# Shuting down

+To shutdown all the VM:

     vagrant halt

     ==> zk1: Attempting graceful shutdown of VM...
     ==> k1: Attempting graceful shutdown of VM...

-# Resume (restart)
+# Resume (start again after 'suspend' or 'halt')

-Resume (recover execution) the VM from the scala-kafka folder :
+To start again the boxes, simply run :

     vagrant up

 # Clean up

-To completly stop and remove all the VM files :
+To completely stop and remove all the boxes files :

     vagrant destroy